Corporate Project and Housing Delivery Team

 Ellie understands the need for sustainable, affordable, safe accommodation for everyone and works well with a breadth of customers.
 She is friendly, personable, approachable and knowledgeable and due to this, excels in her role.
 She is a tremendous advocate for the team and a proud ambassador for the authority.

 Achieving the best outcomes for residents is critical.
 Victoria’s work has helped to deliver this and also explains complex procedures to newly elected members, fresh team members, as well as to the applicants themselves of course – all while upholding the reputation of the authority.
 Victoria’s work specifically has meant that other housing options officers are able to concentrate on their caseloads.
 Through her work the authority has seen a 39% increase in successful prevention work.

 Best Older Peoples Housing Development (over 71 homes), Shortlisted – Farrow Court

-Farrow Court, a dementia friendly older persons scheme, is a slim frame high performance construction, built to maximise daylight and to be cost effect and energy efficient.
+Farrow Court, a dementia friendly older persons scheme, is a slim frame high performance construction.
+It was built to maximise daylight and to be cost effective and energy efficient.
 The scheme achieved BREEAM Very Good rating for energy efficiency.

 Development or Maintenance Team of the Year (under 15,000 homes), Highly Commended – Project Delivery Team

-The Project Delivery and Housing Development teams have worked closes together to deliver meaningful projects in the Housing Revenue Account, providing new homes for those on our waiting list.
+The Project Delivery and Housing Development teams have worked closely together to deliver meaningful projects in the Housing Revenue Account, providing new homes for those on our waiting list.